opensupplyhub/open-apparel-registry/load-tests/README.md

 - `K6_CLOUD_TOKEN`: An Auth Token for interacting with the k6 Cloud (optional)
 - `CACHE_KEY_SUFFIX`: A suffix to append in the path to ensure tile requests miss the cache (optional)
+- `VU_MULTIPLER`: An integer number of parallel executions of each batch of requests

 ## Running